-Other business activities includes our CSS contract manufacturing results, our human health business and expenses associated with our dedicated veterinary medicine R&D organization, research alliances, U.S. regulatory affairs and other operations focused on the development of our products.
-Other R&D-related costs associated with non-U.S. market and regulatory activities are generally included in the International segment.
+Other business activities includes our CSS contract manufacturing results, as well as expenses associated with our dedicated veterinary medicine R&D organization, research alliances, U.S. regulatory affairs and other operations focused on the development of our products.
+Other R&D-related costs associated with non-U.S. market and regulatory activities are generally included in the international segment.